spotlightpa/poor-richard/content/news/2023-03-08-SPLZABRES.md

 After Major learned about Perez’s story, she said she began to warn female colleagues in the Capitol to “watch out” for Zabel.

 “In the moment, I let it slide because I didn’t know him well enough,” Major said.
 “I didn’t know he had this history.”

+<script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/donate/"></div>

+Democrats will hold a one-seat majority after Zabel resigns.
+A seat in the upper Susquehanna Valley that was previously held by a Republican is vacant after the incumbent resigned to take a seat in the state Senate.

+The special election for that seat is scheduled for primary day, May 16.
+McClinton will be tasked with setting the date for the special election to replace Zabel, which can’t take place until at least 60 days after his resignation.
+The primary is 61 days after Zabel’s resignation date.

 <i><b>WHILE YOU’RE HERE...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
 Spotlight PA is funded by</i><a href="https://www.spotlightpa.org/support"><i> foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability journalism that gets results.</i>